 Get a Lighter, Brighter Smile

-Teeth whitening can be a great option for patients who have an upcoming special occasion, or are looking for an effective way to change the look of their smile.
-At Cityview Family Dental Centre, our dentists offer both in-office and at-home treatment options for patients in Ottawa.
+Teeth whitening can be a great option for patients who have an upcoming special occasion or are looking for an effective way to change the look of their smile.
+At Pain Free Laser Clinic and Beauty Bar, our technicians offer in-office treatment for all our patients in Niagara Falls and surrounding areas.

 What is Professional Teeth Whitening?

-The bleaching agents using during the teeth whitening treatment process are designed to reverse these effects of aging and staining, lightening the colour of your teeth.
+The bleaching agents we use during our teeth whitening treatment are designed to undo the aesthetic effects of aging and staining, resulting in lighter coloured teeth.

 How Teeth Whitening Works